61 Cygni is the Flying Star | EarthSky.org

 Those astronomers knew that its relatively fast motion indicates that the star is astronomically nearby.
 That fact prompted German astronomer F. W. Bessel to use 61 Cygni as the first star to have its distance measured by observation.
 As a result it is sometimes called “Bessel’s Star.”

 How to see 61 Cygni.
 61 Cygni is roughly halfway between two other stars that you can probably identify.
-The brighter one is Deneb, brightest star in Cygnus the Swan.
+The brighter one is Deneb, brightest star in the constellation Cygnus the Swan.
 The other star is Zeta Cygni (otherwise known as Geinah), the end of the Swan’s east wing.
 You’ll find 61 Cygni between these two.

-Several other similarly dim stars are located nearby, and an accurate star chart is need to properly identify 61 Cygni.
+Several other similarly dim stars are located nearby, and an accurate star chart is needed to properly identify 61 Cygni.
 Have fun!

 61 Cygni’s position is RA: 21h 06m 51s, dec: +38° 44′ 29″